Eurotunnel says 37,000 migrants have tried to cross through the Channel Tunnel this year

 Eight recent deaths

 Calais has long been a gathering place for migrants trying to find a way into the UK.
-This year alone, Eurotunnel has intercepted 37,000 migrants, the operator said.
+And the journey has been deadly.

 And the attempted journey has been deadly.

-Last Friday, a 23-year-old Eritrean woman died after being hit by a car as she was trying to cross into the UK, said Gaetan Genel, a spokesman for France's Nord Pas de Calais region.
+Last Friday, a 23-year-old Eritrean woman died after being hit by a car as she was trying to make her way to the UK, said Gaetan Genel, spokesman for France’s Nord Pas de Calais region.

 The woman was the eighth migrant to die since June 1, Genel said.

-Since her death, Pas de Calais administrator Fabienne Buccio announced new safety measures involving the Chunnel.
+Since her death, Pas de Calais administrator Fabienne Buccio announced new safety measures.

 “The authorities will now work with migrants to inform them about the potential dangers they could face on the A16,” Genel said, referring to the road leading to the tunnel.